Claudia Coslovich

-Claudia Coslovich (born 26 April 1972 in Trieste) is a former Italian athlete who specialized in the javelin throw.
+Claudia Coslovich (Klaudia Kozlovič; born 26 April 1972 in Trieste) is a former Italian athlete who specialized in the javelin throw.

 Her personal best was 65.30 metres, achieved in June 2000 in Ljubljana.
-She is a member of the Slovene ethnic minority of Friuli - Venezia Giulia.
+She is a member of the Slovene ethnic minority of Friuli-Venezia Giulia.

 She is engaged to the hammer thrower Nicola Vizzoni.
 Coslovich is now coach of the Italian National Team for the event of javelin throw, and she is the Italian record holder.